The Great Pagoda is currently closed for the winter season and will re-open on 05 April 2019.

 Friends of Kew: 10% discount on Pagoda ticket

 *Historic Royal Palaces members - present your membership card at the Kew Gardens gate on entrance to book your time slot.
 Members also enjoy a 10% discount on Kew Gardens admission.

 Note: All visitors will also need a Kew Gardens admission ticket to access the Pagoda.

-Thanks to the generous support of Sanpower, Historic Royal Palaces in partnership with Royal Botanic Gardens Kew, are undergoing a major conservation project which will see the Great Pagoda returned to its 18th-century splendour and re-opened to the public as a permanent exhibition.
+Historic Royal Palaces in partnership with Royal Botanic Gardens Kew, have completed a major conservation project which has seen the Great Pagoda returned to its 18th-century splendour and re-opened to the public as a permanent exhibition.

 Pagodas are revered in traditional Chinese culture as the repository of relics or sacred writings and as place for contemplation.
 The Kew Pagoda was inspired by the porcelain Pagoda at Nanjing — one of the wonders of the medieval world — and is not designed as a religious monument; rather it was intended to be a window for the British people into Chinese culture.

 The Great Pagoda at Kew was originally far more colourful than it is today, and was once adorned with 80 'iridescent' wooden dragons, which were removed in 1784 when repairs were undertaken to the building's roof.

 None of the 80 dragons appear to have survived, beginning a 200 year hunt to rediscover and replace them.
 Historic Royal Palaces has restored the dragons to the Pagoda once more, as part of this major conservation project.Find out how we brought dragons back to Kew

 Designed with a contemporary twist, this silver necklace features a touch of rare welsh rose gold is is perfect for layering with your favourite pendants.